PnS2018/pns2018.github.com/session_02.md

 ### Ingredients to Solve a Machine Learning Task

-Given a Machine Learning task, you need to have
+Given a Machine Learning task, you need to have following ingredients for solving the task:

 + A hypothesis function that maps the input features to outputs.
 + A loss function that defines the objectives.